storesafe/cordova-sqlcipher-adapter/README.md

 - Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed (ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)).
 For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)
 - Alpha version:
+  - SQLCipher `4.3.0` for Android - in custom build from <https://github.com/brodybits/android-database-sqlcipher/tree/v4.3.x-defensive-jar-build> (`v4.3.x-defensive-jar-build` branch), now using `androidx.sqlite:sqlite:2.1.0` framework reference
   - SQLCipher `4.3.0` for iOS/macOS
-  - SQLCipher `4.2.0` for Android, in custom build from <https://github.com/brodybits/android-database-sqlcipher/tree/4.2.x%2Bcustom-jar-build> (`4.2.x+custom-jar-build` branch)
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS/macOS
   - NO ENCRYPTION ENABLED (completely removed) for Windows